-- 6.1 Through a thorough process of site selection the Waste Plan has, wherever possible, sought to identify specific sites for the development of new and improved waste management facilities and additional capacity to address the identified needs and deliver the spatial strategy. - 6.2 Allocation of a site gives certainty to the waste industry and local communities about the acceptability 'in principle' of the use of the site for future waste uses as set out within Insets 1 13 (see Appendix 3).
+- 6.1 Through a thorough process of site selection the Waste Plan has, wherever possible, sought to identify identified (AM6.1) specific sites for the development of new and improved waste management facilities and additional capacity to address the identified needs and deliver the spatial strategy. - 6.2 Allocation of a site gives certainty to the waste industry and local communities about the acceptability 'in principle' of the use of the site for future waste uses as set out within Insets 1 13 12 (AM6.2) (see Appendix 3).
 All planning applications must be judged on their merits and the allocation of a site in the Plan does not mean that an application for the proposed use will automatically be granted planning permission.
 The proposal must be acceptable in its own right, taking into account all material considerations.
 The application will need to demonstrate to the satisfaction of the Waste Planning Authority that any adverse impacts will be mitigated and that the proposal complies with all relevant policies of the statutory development plan (including this Waste Plan and the Local Plan). - 6.3 The 'Development Considerations' for each Allocated Site, comprise specific requirements, issues and opportunities that should be addressed through a planning application.
-Proposals must show how the Development Considerations for the site have been addressed.
-It should be noted that the development considerations do not comprise an exhaustive list of matters to be considered as other issues may arise as the details of the proposals are known. - 6.4 The relevant policies of this Plan and the information set out in the Insets, including the proposed uses and development considerations, together will enable a judgement to be made on whether a proposed development is an acceptable use of land.
+Proposals must show how the development considerations for the site have been addressed.
+It should be noted that the development considerations do not comprise an exhaustive list of matters to be considered as other issues may arise as the details of the proposals are known. - 6.4 The relevant policies of this Plan and the information set out in the Insets, including the proposed allocated (MM6.1) uses and development considerations, together will enable a judgement to be made on whether a proposed development is an acceptable use of land.
 They ensure that development is sustainable and that the impacts of construction and operation of waste facilities does not give rise to an unacceptable impact on any interest of acknowledged importance.
 This includes effects on the amenity of residents and the local and wider environment. - 6.5 It should also be noted that wider (non-land use planning) controls may apply to development proposals, for example the environmental permitting regime.
 This Plan has focused principally upon the land use planning process and should not be used to duplicate other permitting regimes. - 6.6 Applications for proposals on Allocated Sites should respect the characteristics of the sites and their surroundings and comply with Policy 3 and all other relevant policies within the Waste Plan.
 Policy 3 sets out, in general terms, the types of waste management facilities that could be appropriate on the Allocated Sites.
-Insets 1-13 include maps showing the site boundaries and other relevant information such as details on appropriate waste uses and the relevant development considerations.
+Insets 1 -1312 include maps showing the site boundaries and other relevant information-such as including details on appropriate waste uses the allocated uses and the relevant development considerations.
+Insets 1 6 are allocated for the development of local waste management facilities.
+The specific allocated uses for each site are stated in the insets and include household recycling centres, waste transfer facilities and waste vehicle depots.
+Insets 7-10 are allocated for intensification and redevelopment, including the management of non-hazardous waste.
+This may include facilities to manage residual waste, recyclates and food waste (MM6.2).
 The locations and boundaries of the Allocated Sites are also shown on the Policies Map.